 Scholar's Electives Program at Brescia University College

-The Scholar's Electives Program allows students who have demonstrated outstanding academic potential to apply to Brescia University College for admission to both a primary, discipline-based program of study and the Scholar's Electives Program.
+The Scholar's Electives Program allows students who have demonstrated outstanding academic potential to apply to Brescia University College for admission to both a primary, discipline-based program of study and the Scholar's Electives module.
 The program is designed to provide an intellectually-stimulating learning environment for students who truly wish to undertake an interdisciplinary and/or research experience.
 Its goals are to foster a community of scholars who have diverse disciplinary and research interests, but a general intellectual curiosity about most disciplines.
 The program is intended primarily for students who are interested in completing a four-year honors degree before moving on to their chosen careers.

-Scholar's Electives students will enrol in a Scholar's Electives Program in addition to their Honors degree courses/modules.
+Scholar's Electives students will enrol in a Scholar's Electives module in addition to their Honors degree courses/modules.
 The Scholar's Electives courses will bring students into contact with faculty members from different disciplines and will expose students to significant ideas from those different disciplines.
-Students will be admitted to the Scholar's Electives Program by the Academic Dean and, where appropriate, in consultation with the Dean(s) of the constituent University faculties involved in the proposed course of study.
+Students will be admitted to the Scholar's Electives module by the Academic Dean and, where appropriate, in consultation with the Dean(s) of the constituent University faculties involved in the proposed course of study.

 Normally, students apply for admission to the Scholar's Electives program prior to registration in the first year of a BA degree program.
 Full-time students who qualify for membership in Western Scholars by having at least a 90% admission average are invited to apply.
 Selection will be determined by the Academic Dean on the basis of grades, admission subjects and personal accomplishments, such as demonstrated achievements beyond the classroom and community contributions, detailed on a supplementary admissions form.
 After the first year, students whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for late admission.